confluentinc/getting-started-guides/nodejs/README.md

 </p>
 </div>

-Then install the client library:
+Then install the Apache Kafka NodeJS client library:

 ```sh
 npm install node-rdkafka
 ```

+This guide was last tested with version `2.18.0` of `node-rdkafka`.

 <div class="alert-primary">
 <p>